-- 15 The TOE software comprises the following components: - Test ROM code that is used for testing the chip during production - The TORNADOTM2MX2 Secure RSA/ECC library (optional) TORNADOTM is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.
+- 17 The TOE software comprises the following components: - Test ROM code that is used for testing the chip during production - The TORNADOTM2MX2 Secure RSA/ECC library v1.0 (optional) TORNADOTM2MX2 is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.

-The TORNADOTM2MX2 Secure RSA/ECC library is a software library built on the TORNADOTM2MX2 coprocessor that provides high level interface for RSA and ECC cryptographic algorithms.
+The TORNADOTM2MX2 Secure RSA/ECC library v1.0 is a software library built on the TORNADOTM2MX2 coprocessor that provides high level interface for RSA and ECC cryptographic algorithms.